kenatiod/Delta_min/Delta_min_Heuristic_Case.md

 $$ \frac{2\log n}{\log(\log(n))}, $$

-while smooth-number heuristics and computation suggest that the least possible greatest-prime-factor index in these intervals grows on a much larger scale, roughly
+while smooth-number heuristics and computation suggest that the least possible greatest-prime-factor index in these intervals grows at a much higher rate, roughly as

 $$ \frac{(\log(n))^2}{2\log(\log(n))}. $$